 We continue to operate under the conservatorship that commenced on September 6, 2008, conducting our business under the direction of the Federal Housing Finance Agency ("FHFA") as our conservator (the "Conservator").
 Upon its appointment, FHFA, as Conservator, immediately succeeded to all rights, titles, powers and privileges of Freddie Mac and of any stockholder, officer or director of Freddie Mac with respect to us and our assets.
-The Conservator has directed and will continue to direct certain of our business activities and strategies.
 The Conservator has delegated certain authority to our Board of Directors to oversee, and to management to conduct, business operations so that we can continue to operate in the ordinary course.
 The directors serve on behalf of, and exercise authority as directed by, the Conservator.
-Our future is uncertain and our conservatorship has no specified termination date.
-We do not know what changes may occur to our business model during or following our conservatorship, including whether we will continue to exist.
-We are not aware of any current plans of our Conservator to significantly change our business model or capital structure in the near-term.
-Our future structure and role will be determined by the Administration and Congress, and there are likely to be significant changes beyond the near-term.
-We have no ability to predict the outcome of these deliberations.
+The Conservator retains the authority to withdraw or revise its delegations of authority at any time.
+The Conservator also retains certain significant authorities for itself, and has not delegated them to the Board.
+The Conservator continues to provide strategic direction for Freddie Mac and directs the efforts of the Board and management to implement its strategy.
+Despite the delegations of authority to management, many management decisions are subject to review and/or approval by FHFA and management frequently receives direction from FHFA on various matters involving day-to-day operations.